Canada-Germany relations

 Bilateral relations

 To further enhance the already strong bilateral Canadian-German relations, the German-Canadian High Level Steering Group on Bilateral Cooperation was established in September 2021.
-The steering group brings together senior officials from the German and Canadian federal governments to strengthen cooperation in a wide range of fields, including peace and security; climate change, energy and natural resources; and, innovation, digitalization and the economy.
-The Steering Group held its first meeting in May 2022 and is set to meet annually.
+The Steering group brings together senior officials from the German and Canadian federal governments to strengthen cooperation in a wide range of fields, including peace and security; climate change, energy and natural resources; and, innovation, digitalization and the economy.
+The Steering Group meets annually and held its third meeting in May 2024.

 Germany is well represented in Canada.
 In addition to the embassy in Ottawa, Germany maintains consulates in Toronto, Montréal and Vancouver.
 The German Academic Exchange Service (DAAD) and Goethe Institut also maintain offices in Canada.